Goals of the Program

 Transfer Credit Policy

-Policies regarding transfer credit can be found in the MSU Academic Programs Handbook, Graduate Education, M.A.
-Programs.
-With approval of the College and the student’s academic advisor, as many as nine (9) semester credits of graduate course work may be transferred into the HALE M.A. degree program from other accredited institutions (including MSU graduate courses and lifelong education credits) or international institutions of similar quality, if they are appropriate to a student's program and provided they were completed within the time limits approved for the earning of the degree desired at Michigan State University.
+Policies regarding transfer credit can be found in the MSU Academic Programs Handbook.
+With approval of the college and the student’s academic advisor, as many as 9 semester credits of graduate course work may be transferred into the SAA M.A. degree program from other accredited institutions (including MSU graduate courses and lifelong education credits) or international institutions of similar quality, if they are appropriate to a student’s program and provided they were completed within the time limits approved for the earning of the degree desired at Michigan State University.

 Only courses in which at least a 3.0 grade or its equivalent was received will be considered for transfer.
-A Credit Evaluation form (see forms section) must be completed, signed by the advisor, and submitted to the HALE Administrative Assistant along with an official copy of the transcript.
-Transcripts with “issued to student” stamped on them cannot be used.
+A Credit Evaluation form (see forms section) must be completed, signed by the advisor, and submitted to the HALE administrative assistant along with an official copy of the transcript.
+Transcripts that have “issued to student” stamped on them cannot be used.
 Lifelong Education students who contemplate subsequent admission to degree programs must seek advice from the admitting department or school and college as to the applicability of courses/credits taken while in Lifelong Education status.
-There is no guarantee these credits will be acceptable.
+There is no guarantee that these credits will be acceptable.
 Applicability is subject to programmatic approval.

 Admission to Michigan State University